SeedWebs/seed-fonts/readme.txt

 == Description ==

 Seed Fonts is WordPress plugin that helps you use web fonts (@font-face embed) easier.
-You can choose from 8 ready-generated Thai-English web fonts, or use your own web fonts (such as generated from <a href="https://www.fontsquirrel.com/tools/webfont-generator" target="_blank">Font Squirrel’s Webfont Generator</a>) by uploading web fonts to theme folder (/wp-content/YOUR-THEME-NAME/vendor/fonts/YOUR-FONT-NAME).
+You can choose from 10 ready-generated Thai-English web fonts, or use your own web fonts (such as generated from <a href="https://www.fontsquirrel.com/tools/webfont-generator" target="_blank">Font Squirrel’s Webfont Generator</a>) by uploading web fonts to current theme folder (/wp-content/YOUR-THEME-NAME/vendor/fonts/YOUR-FONT-NAME) or to upload folder (/wp-content/uploads/fonts/YOUR-FONT-NAME).

 == Installation ==